UCMHS-Gerstein/IntroToProgramming17/Day04/PITCHME.md

 Go to [PythonAnywhere](www.pythonanywhere.com) and sign up for an account

-Go to your account page and add me as your teacher under the 'Teacher' tab
+Go to your account page and add me as your teacher under the **Teacher** tab

 My username is jgerstein
 ---